Yet-Another-Series/Yet_Another_Algorithms_Repository/CONTRIBUTING.md

 _In case you're interested, here's a quick guide to Git.
 [Link](https://rogerdudler.github.io/git-guide/)_

-## File & Folder Naming Guidelines:
+## File and Folder Naming Guidelines:

 * File name should be in **full lowercase**.
 * Names for referencing all 5 languages should be as follows: python, c, cpp, java, js